 How to Play EuroJackpot

 Every single EuroJackpot ticket costs two euros.
 Drawings take place each Friday, at 9 p.m. local time in Helsinki.
+As of March 2022, there’s been an additional Tuesday drawing scheduled on a weekly basis.
 It’s interesting to point out that the evaluation of all winning EuroJackpot tickets will occur in either Germany or Denmark, no matter where these tickets have been bought.

 Anyone is free to give EuroJackpot a try, as long as they’re of legal age.
 In most European countries, that age is 18.